 If you’re interested in building up your major donor program, then you’ll want to identify new people to support your cause.
 This process is crucial for the lifespan and vitality of your organization, so you’ll want to conduct prospect research on a consistent basis.

 Prospect research is the process by which you determine potential major donors.
-You want to do this by analyzing billions of datapoints through fundraising intelligence software to see who has the highest propensity and inclination to support your cause.
-A fully customizable next-generation platform like iWave is perfectly suited for the task.
+You can do this by analyzing billions of datapoints through fundraising intelligence to see who has the highest propensity and inclination to support your cause.
+A fully customizable next-generation platform like iWave is perfectly suited for the task and can save your team valuable research time.

-Special events just for major donors is a great way to encourage continuous support as well as thanking them for all they have helped you achieve.
+Special events just for major donors are a great way to encourage continuous support as well as thanking current donors for all they have helped you achieve.
 You can also invite prospects to these events, so they can get a taste of your nonprofit and connect with other major donors.

 Virtual events are an added bonus because they allow you to expand your donor pool and reach out to people who might not be able to attend an in-person event due to travel restrictions or safety concerns.